What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 The tools you’ll need

-Before we get started it’s important to have these tools in your arsenal:
+Before we begin it’s important to be prepared with these tools:

 - Rubber Gloves